 2. Update your graphics driver

 Graphics driver is essential to the functioning of video games.
-If Aliens: Fireteam Elite keeps crashing on your PC, it indicates that you’re using the corrupted or outdated graphics driver.
+If Aliens: Fireteam Elite keeps crashing on your PC, it indicates that you’re using a corrupted or outdated graphics driver.
 So you should update your drivers to see if it fixes the game crashing issues.

 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.